-- Ge Substrate
+- ZnSe Substrate

-- Ø1/2" and Ø1" Versions Available

 - Broadband AR Coating for the 8-12 μm Range

-- Focal Lengths from 15.0 1000.0 mm Available
+- Focal Lengths from 15 200 mm

+Available

-Thorlabs' Ø1/2" and Ø1" Germanium (Ge) Plano-Convex Lenses are available with a broadband AR coating for the 8-12 μm spectral range deposited on both surfaces.
-This coating greatly reduces the high surface reflectivity of the substrate, yielding an average transmission in excess of 90% over the entire AR coating range.
+Thorlabs' Ø1/2" and Ø1" Zinc Selenide

+(ZnSe) Bi-Convex Lenses, which offer high transmission from 0.6-16 μm, are available with a broadband AR coating optimized for the 8-12 μm spectral range deposited on both surfaces.
+This coating greatly reduces the high surface reflectivity of the substrate, yielding an average transmission in excess of 97% over the entire AR coating range.
 See the Graphs tab for detailed information.